anchoranalysis/anchoranalysis.github.io/index.md

 disable_editme: true
 ---

-Anchor is a free command-line application and platform for image analysis, especially microscopy image analysis.
+Anchor is a free command-line application and platform for image processing and computer vision.

 {% include callout.html type="danger" content="It's a Swiss-army-knife for loading, transforming, and extracting information from **sets of images**, as single-image tools are often limiting." %}

+It quickly searches subdirectories of images on the file-system and processes!

 {% include tip.html content="[Download](/download.html) and [install](/installation.html).
 Then see [example usage](/user_guide_examples.html), the [user guide](/user_guide.html) and the [command line](/user_guide_command_line.html)." %}